eduMFA/eduMFA/doc/policies/authentication.rst

 type: str

 This policy is only evaluated, if the policy ``passthru`` is set.
-If the user is authenticated against a RADIUS server, then privacyIDEA splits the sent password into PIN and OTP value and tries to find an unassigned token, that is in the user's realm by using the OTP value.
+If the user is authenticated against a RADIUS server, then eduMFA splits the sent password into PIN and OTP value and tries to find an unassigned token, that is in the user's realm by using the OTP value.
 If it can identify this token, it assigns this token to the user and sets the sent PIN.